learn-co-students/python-lists-readme-data-science-intro-000/README.md

 # Introduction to lists

-So far we have worked with individual pieces of data like the string `hello`, then with variables we saw how to give this data a name.
-Well, in this lesson, we'll see how we can group data together with lists.
+So far, we have worked with individual pieces of data like the string `'hello'`.
+Then with variables we saw how to give this data a name.
+Now in this lesson, we'll see how we can group data together with lists.

 ### Creating a list

 A list is our first form of a collection.
 A collection is just a way of grouping data together, and lists certainly accomplish this.
-For example, let's consider the top cities to travel to according to Travel and Leisure.
-We'll see it below, but we must stay focused on Python and data!
+For example, let's consider the top cities for travel according to the magazine Travel and Leisure.
 Here is how we are used to seeing a list of travel locations in a document or on a website.

 #### Travel Locations
 1. Solta